lzell/louzell.com/markdown/notes/serve_https_on_localhost.md

 <!-- 2023-05-15 -->
-### How to serve a backend app over https on MacOS
+### How to serve a backend app over https or wss on MacOS

 I use this technique to host an app server locally on MacOS using nginx and
 self-signed certificates: